keycloak-competence-center/keycloak-signature/README.md

 ## What is it good for?

 The Keycloak Signature Extension gives Keycloak the ability to sign any values, after the user has "re-authenticated" himself.
-If the credentials are valid, Keycloak will return a signed JWT including the payload.
+If the credentials are valid, Keycloak will response with a signed JWT including the payload.

 ## Implementation Variants